-This 126-credit program trains students for work in the animation industry, emphasizing keen observation skills, the authentic portrayal of emotion and behavior, and visual storytelling.
+This 120-unit program trains students for work in the animation industry, emphasizing keen observation skills, the authentic portrayal of emotion and behavior, and visual storytelling.
 Humanities/sciences requirements include courses in animation history, visual studies, and writing.
-The remaining 75 credits consist of studio work, seminars, and workshops in drawing, animation, visual storytelling, character design, sound, and production.
-A senior project on pre-production and production is required.
+The remaining 72 units consist of studio work, seminars, and workshops in drawing, animation, visual storytelling, character design, sound, and production.
+Senior projects on pre-production and production are required.
 Students have access to visiting professional animators from studios like DreamWorks and Pixar.

 Bachelor of Fine Arts in Graphic Design

-This degree program demands that students complete a total of 126 credit hours, including 51 hours in coursework that fulfills the humanities and sciences requirement.
-The other 75 hours are dedicated to classes and studio training in the major, including graphic design; interactive design; 2-D, 3-D, and 4-D graphics; typography; and media history.
+This degree program demands that students complete a total of 120 units, including 48 units in coursework that fulfills the humanities and sciences requirement.
+The other 72 units are dedicated to classes and studio training in the major, including graphic design; interactive design; 2-D, 3-D, and 4-D graphics; typography; and media history.
 All students must complete a senior thesis project, and internships are available to help students get experience in settings like design firms, museums, publishing houses, and nonprofit organizations.

 California State University

-Founded in 1957, California State University (CSU) - East Bay currently boasts enrollment of more than 13,000 students on four campuses.
-Enrollees can select from 52 bachelor's degree programs, 39 master's degree programs and 65 undergraduate minors, including studies in interactive media design.
+Founded in 1957, California State University (CSU) - East Bay currently has an enrollment of more than 16,000 students on four campuses.
+Enrollees can select from 49 bachelor's degree programs, 34 master's degree programs and 51 minors, including studies in interactive media design.

 Bachelor of Fine Arts in Graphic Design

-This 2-year interdisciplinary program is designed to develop real-world career skills in the multimedia arts by combining computer science, art, telecommunications, business, and education.
-The program requires 52 study units, of which 44 will be in such required courses as multimedia software development, multimedia design theory, and creating interactive content.
+This two-year interdisciplinary program is designed to develop real-world career skills in the multimedia arts by combining computer science, art, telecommunications, journalism, and psychology.
+The program requires 34 units of study in topics like project development, multimedia research, and the development of interactive content.
+The interaction design concentration requires coursework in areas like prototyping, experimental interactivity, and storytelling experiments.
 Students work together to develop professional quality interactive media projects, and the program concludes with a senior capstone project.